stackhpc/ansible-slurm-appliance/docs/production.md

 - Get it agreed up front what the cluster names will be.
 Changing this later requires instance deletion/recreation.

-- At least two environments should be created on top of the `site` base environment:
+- At least two environments should be created using cookiecutter, which will derive from the `site` base environment:
     - `production`: production environment
     - `staging`: staging environment